goossens/ObjectTalk/docs-src/guide/basics.md

 	print(myClass.myVariable); // this will print the number 10.

-As you can see from the examples, the variables do not have to be type declared as the assignment determines what type of object is stored in the variable.
+As you can see from the examples, variables do not have to be type declared as the assignment determines what type of object is stored in the variable.